Types of Commercial Real Estate Loan and Lenders

 • USDA: the US Department of Agriculture (USDA) also provides commercial real estate loans.
 However, this is to help under-served businesses in rural communities get the financing they need to improve their business thrive.
 This program is controlled by the USDA’s Rural Business and Coop Program.
 Borrowers wanting to avail funds from the USDA’s business loan program should have a good credit score.
 This is mainly due to the fact though conventional lenders run this scheme, the USDA guarantees a portion of the loan amount.

-No matter the kind of commercial real estate venture, there’s a loan and lender for it.
+No matter the kind of commercial real estate venture, there’s a loan and private commercial lender for it.
 Thanks to the rise of online marketplaces and lenders, loans can be easily availed with more customizable options and avenues.

 Want to learn more?
 Get in touch with us today.